cwyterp/INST326_2025_FALL_CRUSADERS/storyA.md

 Doug the Defense.
 We wish for your victory.

-You have chosen to walk down the forested path.
+Congratulations you have defeated two of the King's Vassals.
 You walk into the forest as the light dims.
 The sound of leaves rustling grows stronger.
 You tense as you enter a small clearing.